Hotmoka/hotmoka/tutorial/Takamaka.md

 ## The Hierarchy of Contracts <a name="hierarchy-contracts"></a>

-The figure below shows the hierarchy of contract classes in Takamaka.
+The figure below shows the hierarchy of Takamaka contract classes.
-The topmost `io.takamaka.code.lang.Contract` is an abstract class that extends `io.takamaka.code.lang.Storage`, since contracts are meant to be stored in blockchain (as well as other classes that are not contracts, such as our first `Person` example):
+The topmost abstract class `io.takamaka.code.lang.Contract` extends `io.takamaka.code.lang.Storage`, since contracts are meant to be stored in blockchain (as well as other classes that are not contracts, such as our first `Person` example):